Zenin0/Glipper_Scripts/Windows/Executions/CloseAllApps/README.md

 A script used to close all target open applications.

-Opens PowerShell hidden, download a Python script, execute it, remove Python script downloaded, delete powershell history.
+Opens PowerShell hidden, download a Python script, execute it, remove Python script downloaded, removes all taraces left behind.

 ## Getting Started